We are ItzNoReal.

 ItzNoReal in Pills (beta 0.5)

-Recently I started getting emails from people and bloggers (God bless you!) kind of curious about me and my working system.
+Recently we've started getting emails from people and bloggers (God bless you!) kind of curious about us and our working system.

-Nerd as I am, and being a shy clown I’ve put down a small FAQ, an “ItzNoReal in Pills” so I don't have to answer the same question twice or better, I don't have to answer at all ☺️
+Nerd as we are, and being a group of shy clowns we’ve put down a small FAQ, an “ItzNoReal in Pills” so we don't have to answer the same question twice or better, we don't have to answer at all! ☺️

-Questions were mostly took from emails arrived at my website plus questions made over a drink by some tech and EDM enthusiasts friends of mine so I hope this FAQ satisfy most of what there is to know.
+These questions were mostly took from the emails we received through our website plus some other questions made over a drink by some tech and EDM enthusiasts friends of ours.
+We hope this FAQ satisfy most of what there is to know!

 Who are you?